top of page

 • 30 cm host plant for skippers groundcover

-dry to medium soil bird seed cool-season plant
+dry to medium soil bird seed cool-season sedge

 .